-On Wednesday, Sally and I ditched the family and drove 50 miles east to Greeneville to see Andrew Johnson’s house.
+On Wednesday, my wife and I ditched the family and drove 50 miles east to Greeneville to see Andrew Johnson’s house.
 Johnson is one of the more obscure presidents, but this site was one of the more impressive historic parks I’ve visited.

 Johnson was born in Raleigh, North Carolina in 1808, in the kitchen loft of a hotel where his father worked.
 This is a reproduction of the building that housed the kitchen.